 - If booking Google SLIDES option what day do you want access (access for 30 days):

 We also have lots of great activity suggests for students learning at home in our “Museum at Home” section that was create earlier this year.
 This includes links to activities, a link to our YouTube channel and our Fanshawe 360 Experience that lets you see inside some of the buildings at the Village.

 Fanshawe Pioneer Village would like to thank the Westminster College Foundation for funding our Digital Education Programs.

-These programs are 60 minute live presentations designed for teachers with in-class students or remote learners who have access to live chat.
-This live lesson is presented using either Google Meet or Microsoft Teams depending your school’s permissions.
-A Fanshawe Pioneer Village staff member will share information on various topics connected to the museum with time included for students to ask questions.
+These programs are approximately 60 minute live presentations designed for teachers with in-class students or remote learners who have access to live chat.
+The live lesson is presented using either Google Meet or Microsoft Teams depending your school’s permissions.
+A Fanshawe Pioneer Village staff member will share information on various topics connected to the museum with time included for students to ask questions throughout.

 Presentations will include:

 - A demonstration or presentation using artifacts from the museum’s collection

 - A suggested follow-up craft or activity *These will be discussed at booking depending on classroom/student resources*

 Learn more about museums and their collections.
 During this program students will learn how to deduce and assess what historical objects can teach us, how the museum works, and learn the answers to questions likes: What is an artifact?
 Who owns them?
 How do we care for them?
 And what does a curator do?